Paul Kemp’s Blue Suit Jacket and Corvette in The Rum Diary

 Kemp’s white polo also has a 3-button placket, but he only fastens the bottom button.
 The patch breast pocket has a pointed bottom.

-A few days later, Kemp again wears his suit jacket and chinos, this time paired with a light blue polo in a similar style to the white shirt with a large fit, 3-button placket, and breast pocket.
+A few days later, Kemp again wears his suit jacket and chinos, this time paired with a powder blue polo in a similar style to the white shirt with a large fit, 3-button placket, and breast pocket.

 He really feels clothes more than he looks at them.
 You know, we had these great sunglasses for him and his hair was kind of squished back and the guy came to life!
 It usually happens pretty quickly with Johnny.
 He has this feeling for who his character is.